mabhi02/-home/index.md

                                     <img src="img/icons/si-2.png" alt="">
                                 </div>
                                 <h4>Writing and Editing</h4>
-                                <p>A big part of speech and debate is writing cases and editing speeches.
-With our teach of exiperecned captains, we make it easy and fun for the students to learn. </p>
+                                <p>A major part of speech and debate is writing cases and editing speeches.
+With our team of experienced captains, we make it easy and fun for students to learn. </p>
                             </div>
                         </div>
                         <div class="col-lg-6 col-md-6 col-sm-6">